John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_assignment.md

 Complete the script named `script_3.ps1` so that it can execute the tasks below:

-1. Find all of the filenames in the **Assignment-2** directory that ARE compressed (.zip in the name: <span style="color:red"> Get-ChildItem and Wildcards will be useful: see the course notes about Wildcards in Week 5) <\span>.
+1. Find all of the filenames in the **Assignment-2** directory that ARE compressed (.zip in the name: <span style="color:red"> Get-ChildItem and Wildcards will be useful: see the course notes about Wildcards in Week 5) </span>.
 2. Using a for loop (this has been provided to you), determine the filename and length (file size) of each compressed file.
 Append the results to the compression.txt output file created in Part 1, using the same structure as the heading (Filename,Size(Bytes)).
 3. Find all of the filenames in the **Assignment-2** directory that are NOT compressed
-4. Using a for loop (similar to previous step), determine the filename and length (file size) of each NON-compressed file (that is, everything that DOES NOT have .zip in the name). <span style="color:red"> You will find the `-Exclude` parameter of the `Get-ChildItem` command useful in combination with Wildcards from the previous step. <\span>
+4. Using a for loop (similar to previous step), determine the filename and length (file size) of each NON-compressed file (that is, everything that DOES NOT have .zip in the name). <span style="color:red"> You will find the `-Exclude` parameter of the `Get-ChildItem` command useful in combination with Wildcards from the previous step. </span>

 Append the results to the compression.txt output file created in Part 1, using the same structure as the heading (Filename,Size(Bytes)).